BiggBoss25/BiggBoss25/README.md

 - 👀 I’m interested in Web Development, Web Designing
 - 🌱 I’m currently learning Full Stack Development.
 - 💞️ I’m looking for internships.
-- 📫 You can reach me by my mail id mohanraj252003@gmail.com or contact Number 8428396613.
+- 📫 You can reach me by my mail id mohanraj252003@gmail.com

 <!---
 BiggBoss25/BiggBoss25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.